 With Bucs' Tom Brady on verge of playoffs, Patriots done

-For the first time since the 2008 season, New England will not make the playoffs, nor win the division
+For the first time since 2008 season, New England will not make playoffs, nor win division

 Three AFC East teams won in Week 15 — yes, even the Jets.
 The one defeat, by the Patriots, was historic.